orbitalquark/textadept/doc/manual.md

 [LuaJIT]: http://luajit.org

+#### Portable Textadept

+You can create a portable version of Textadept by creating a shortcut to the *textadept.exe* executable with the additional command line arguments `-u userdata`. *~/.textadept/* will now point to *userdata/* in the directory where *textadept.exe* is located.

 ### *~/.textadept*

 Textadept stores all of your preferences and user-data in your *~/.textadept/* directory.
 If this directory does not exist, Textadept creates it on startup.
-The manual gives more information on this folder later.
+This manual gives more information on this folder later.

 ## Single Instance